WordlessMeteor/LoL-Dragon-Change/README.md

 	- Customized Program 01 **returns the connection information by lcu_driver library**.
 	- Customized Program 02 refers to the **根据Json创建房间** button in the GUI LeagueLobby software by Mario.
 When using, users need first modify the values of parameters in create_custom_lobby function and then double-click the file after saving the change.
 	(A picture to add)
-		- To check the returned lobby information after creating a lobby, please first open Command Prompt or Terminal and then type `python [Filename]`.
+		- To check the returned lobby information after creating a lobby, please first open Command Prompt or Terminal and then type `python [Filename]` or `python -W ignore [Filename]`.
 	- Customized Program 03 provides a basic tool for **exploration into LCU API**, which saves **formatted** returned result into `temporary data.txt` in the same directory, and also saves the variable into `temporary data.pkl` in the **binary** form in the same directory.
 Some reference requests are listed in this program.
 All available APIs are from [LCU Explorer](https://github.com/HextechDocs/lcu-explorer/releases/tag/1.2.0).
 		- Please input according to the examples. <font color=#ff0000><b>Illegal input will cause the program to exit.</b></font> A legal input requires:
 			- Containing <u>one or two</u> spaces.